1. Before starting, read all planting instructions, planting tips, and maintenance.

 a.
 For Brassica, broadcast 10 lbs./acre i.
 After broadcasting seed, roll with either a heavy-roller, cultipacker, or drive ATV over seed to ensure better seed-to-soil contact for better germination.
 Rolling is preferred.

 8. 3-4 weeks after planting, or when plot reaches 4-6 inches tall, fertilize with Urea (46-0-0) at the rate of 100#’s/acre or equivalent fertilizer.
 If plants show signs of yellowing you may apply one more application of Urea (46-0-0) at 6-8 weeks.
-Apply fertilizer when plants are dry and rain is predicted in the near forecast.
+Apply fertilizer when plants are dry and rain is predicted within 24 hours otherwise fertilizer will dissipate.

 1. Lime requires time to change pH, add lime as early as possible.